 - traveling with medication

 Schedule your appointment early; many immunizations are given in a series over time.

 Note: Graduate students may qualify for reimbursement of Travel Health costs.
-Download the Travel Clinic Certification Form for more information.
+Visit the Travel Health Programs section of the Health & Wellness resources page for more information.

 For more information

 For additional info on vaccines and other health concerns, see the Centers for Disease Control and Prevention travelers’ website and use the drop-down menu for destinations